-- EXAMINE EXISTING INFRASTRUCTURE and evaluate more water efficient equipment options which may or may not, based on feasibility, include aerators, low flow toilets and sinks, and self-sustaining smart landscape irrigation. - EVALUATE OPPORTUNITIES to locally source a building's daily maintenance and project needs (as relates to operational assets) and to locally source construction materials for ground-up developments.
-Where feasible, incorporate local sourcing requirements in property management and development agreements. - EVALUATE IMPROVEMENTS that may be made in tenant engagement surrounding recycling efforts and energy conservation.
-Implement a small electronics recycling program.
-Explore re-use opportunities for appliances and other useful materials, e.g.,

-Habitat for Humanity.
+- EXAMINE EXISTING INFRASTRUCTU and evaluate more water efficient equipm options which may or may not, ba on feasibility, include aerators, low f toilets and sinks, and self-sustaining sm landscape irrigation. - EVALUATE OPPORTUNITIES to loca source a building's daily maintenance a project needs (as relates to operation assets) and to locally source construct materials for ground-up developmer Where feasible, incorporate local source requirements in property management a development agreements. - EVALUATE IMPROVEMENTS that r be made in tenant engagement surround recycling efforts and energy conservati Implement a small electronics recycl program.
+Explore re-use opportunities appliances and other useful materials, e.g., Habitat for Humanity.